 I wash my brushes in warm water and I use hand soap.
 This is the exact way I wash my art brushes after painting.
-I swirl the brushes on the palm of my hand till all of the colour is all gone and only white lather comes out.
-I normally repeat this for my blush brush and foundation brush and sometimes my eye shadow brushes, depending on the colours I used.
-After I do this, I rinse them well in hot water, squeeze out the maximum amount of water out of them and put them on a piece of toilet paper while I finish the rest.
+I swirl the brushes on the palm of my hand till all of the colour is all gone.
+I sometimes repeat this step for my blush brush and especially when washing my foundation brush.
+After I do this, I rinse them well in warm water and place them on a towel while I finish the rest.

 1. Get a piece of toilet paper and fold it.

 5/6 squares of toilet paper should be enough, fold it into a smaller rectangle (say, 1/2 or 2 squares long).
 Use less according to the thickness of your brush.